Manage opioid cravings with naltrexone or Vivitrol

 Naltrexone is a medication approved by the FDA to treat both alcohol and opioid addiction.
 It comes in a pill form, or as a monthly injectable called Vivitrol.

-Naltrexone binds to and blocks opioid receptors, which can reduce cravings for opioids like heroin or pain pills.
+Naltrexone is an opioid antagonist.
+It binds to and blocks opioid receptors, which can reduce cravings for opioids like heroin or pain pills.
 It reduces the euphoric effects of opioid medications like heroin, methadone, and oxycodone.

 Since naltrexone binds to the opioid receptors in your brain, taking it too early can cause precipitated withdrawal and make you feel sick.
 It’s recommended that you are abstinent from all opioids, including Suboxone, for 7-10 days before beginning naltrexone treatment.